craigfrancis/r-stats/readme.md

 		referrer = data[,11],
 		agent = data[,12])

-Then do a bit of cleanup, e.g. converting things to the correct format:
+Then do a bit of cleanup, e.g. converting the size to a number:

-	data$time <- as.numeric(gsub('-', NA, as.character(data$time)))
 	data$info <- as.character(data$info)
 	data$code <- as.character(data$code)
 	data$size <- as.numeric(data$size)
+	data$time <- as.numeric(gsub('-', NA, as.character(data$time)))

 	data$path <- gsub("\\?.*", "", data$url)

-And finally, lets drop some fields you might not need:
+And optionally remove some fields:

 	data <- data[,!(names(data) %in% c("referrer", "url", "ip", "apache", "agent"))]